Se Habla Español

 You have the right to file a wrongful death claim even if your loved one did not die immediately of his injuries at the time of the accident, as long as the incident directly contributed to your loved one’s death.

 For many families, the compensation received through a wrongful death claim can prove critical to rebuilding life following the loss of a loved one.
-Compensation in a wrongful death claim can depend on many factors related to the claim.
+Compensation in a Clearwater wrongful death claim can depend on many factors related to the claim.

-In many cases, wrongful death claims will go through the liable party’s insurance company.
+In many cases, wrongful death claims in Clearwater will go through the liable party’s insurance company.
 Medical malpractice claims, for example, will usually go through the doctor or hospital’s medical malpractice insurance policy.
 If you lost your loved one in an auto accident, you may need to go through the liable driver’s car insurance company to pursue compensation.

 The insurance policy that covers the liable party may lay out specific coverage limitations and provisions that will determine how much compensation you can receive for the loss of your loved one.